yellowdog/python-examples/README.md

 ... would create Task Groups named `my_task_group_1_a1` and `my_task_group_2_b1`, each containing Tasks named `my_task_1-of-2`, `my_task_2-of-2`.

-## Dry-Running Work Requirement Submissions
+### Dry-Running Work Requirement Submissions

 To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` (`-D`) command line option when running `yd-submit`.
 This will print the fully processed JSON for the Work Requirement.
 Nothing will be submitted to the Platform.

-A dry-run is useful for inspecting the results of all the processing that's been performed.
+A dry run is useful for inspecting the results of all the processing that has been performed.
 To suppress all output except for the JSON itself, add the `--quiet` (`-q`) command line option.

 Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are presented directly within their Task Groups for ease of comprehension.
 In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to their Task Groups separately, in subsequent API calls.

-A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.
+A simple example of the JSON output is shown below.
+This shows a Work Requirement with a single Task Group, containing a single Task.

 `% yd-submit --dry-run --quiet`
 ```json